Laparoscopic Hernia Repair near Detroit, MI

-Laparoscopic Hernia Repair is a minimally invasive procedure to fix tears in the abdominal wall (muscle) using small incisions, a camera, and a surgical mesh patch.
-Your surgeon will determine if you are a candidate for this procedure or will require a more traditional open surgical approach would be more beneficial to you and your particular hernia case.
+Laparoscopic surgery to repair a hernia is a minimally invasive procedure used to fix tears in the abdominal wall using small incisions, a camera, and a patch of surgical mesh.
+One of our hernia specialists will determine if you are a candidate for this surgery, or if a traditional open surgical approach would be more beneficial to you and your particular hernia case.

 Advantages of Laparoscopic Hernia Repair